-9.1.3 Adverse Drug Reaction
+9.1.3 Adverse drug reaction

 An ADR is a response to a medicinal product which is noxious and unintended.
-An ADR implies at least a reasonable possibility of a causal relationship between a medicinal product and an AE.
+An ADR implies at least a reasonable possibility of a causal relationship between a medicinal product and an AE

-9.1.4 Adverse Events of Special Interest
+9.1.4 Adverse events of special interest

 An AESI is an AE (serious or non-serious) that is one of scientific and medical concern specific to the Sponsor's product or program, for which ongoing monitoring and rapid communication by the Investigator to the Sponsor can be appropriate.
-AESIs will be identified by investigator, sponsor or programming based on standardized MedDRA query or based on the list of AESIs below:
+AESIs will be identified by Investigator, Sponsor or programming based on SMQ or based on the list of AESIs below:

 - GI toxicity (nausea, vomiting, diarrhea)

 - Hyperglycemia

 - Rash

 - Hypersensitivity (e.g. anaphylactic reaction)

 - Pancreatitis

 - ONJ

 - Pneumonitis

 - SCARs

-9.2 Adverse Event data collection
+9.2 Adverse event data collection